 Konark is a city on the Bay of Bengal Coast in the Puri district of Odisha state, India.
-Sun temple at Konark is also known as “Black Pagoda”, as the temple is built of black granite from ‘Khondalite’ rocks.
+This temple at Konark is also known as “Black Pagoda”, as the temple is built of black granite from ‘Khondalite’ rocks.
 (Jagannath temple at Puri is known as White Pagoda).
 Sun Temple Konark is a UNESCO World Heritage site and much of the 12 th century temple is in a ruined state now.
-This temple is also known as Konark Mandir and Surya Mandir.
+This temple is also known as Konark Mandir, Surya temple and Surya Mandir.

 There is a museum at Konark, which houses some of the sculptures and other ruins of the temple.